BrendaTH/I-hear-that-train-a-coming/README.md

 * interval timer - fires once a minute and updates the train schedule
 * moment - used to calculate Minutes Away and Next Arrival Time.

+## Future Enhancements
+* Make the schedule into a bootstrap grid s
 To get started go [https://brendath.github.io/I-hear-that-train-a-coming/](https://brendath.github.io/I-hear-that-train-a-coming)